 - Although you may be legally allowed to use third-party material based on the type of license - the third-party material is probably non-exclusive.
 You can not prove that the design doesn’t already exist on the market, and often a client will only want to use it if you can ensure exclusivity.

 - Another reason could also be fear of a creative commons author changing the license, which in the future could turn into a legal issue for the brand.

 Mona Lisa is Public Domain.
 Using a Public Domain design on a Victorinox Swiss Army Knife is not permitted because original work was requested.

-– Whether original material is requested in a project or creatives are allowed to use third party material to visual their concepts, copyright infringement is NOT permitted!
+– Whether original material is requested in a project or creatives are allowed to use third-party material to visualize their concepts, copyright infringement is NOT permitted!

 Here are examples to avoid: